sefinek24/Sefinek-Blocklist-Collection/How to install Pi-hole.md

 Finally, it's important to monitor Pi-hole activity to ensure that it's working correctly.
 You can do this by logging in to your Pi-hole admin console and checking the dashboard for information on blocked domains and activity on your network.

 ### 📝 Conclusion
 Using Pi-hole can be a great way to enhance online safety and protect your network from unwanted ads and malicious websites.
 By following these simple steps, you can set up Pi-hole on your device and start blocking unwanted domains today!
-If you have any questions or need further assistance, don't hesitate to reach out to our support team.